rctatman/blue-rose-character-generator/README.md

-A simple R script &amp; files to automatically generate level 1 Blue Rose characters in a somewhat logical way, because I'm a lazy, lazy ~~GM~~ Narrator.
+An R script &amp; files to automatically generate level 1 [Blue Rose](https://greenroninstore.com/products/blue-rose-the-age-rpg-of-romantic-fantasy) characters in a somewhat logical way, because I'm a lazy, lazy ~~GM~~ Narrator.

 It ain't pretty, but it works.

 ## To use:

-* Clone or download the repo.
+### R Studio method
+* Download the zipped file with the repo in it (use the "Clone or download" button and choose "Download ZIP" from the drop down.
-* If using R Studio, open the blue-rose.Rproj file as a project.
+* Open the blue-rose.Rproj file as a project.
-* Run the entire lazy_narrator_toolkit.R file
+* Run the lazy_narrator_toolkit.R file as source.
 * You can then generate a level one character like so:

 ```R